josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/1-the-reducer-pattern.md

 # The Reducer Pattern

+Today we'll be learning about reducers, a key concept in functional programming that is at the foundation of Redux.
+First, we'll take a step back to learn about data structures in JavaScript and study the idea of immutable state.

 ## Data types and pointers in JavaScript
 In Javascript there are several "primitive data types" (e.g., `Number`, `String`, `Boolean`), each of which stores a value of a fixed size in memory.
 For example, a Number type is always exactly 8 bytes of data, to store a 64-bit floating point value.